goswinr/Fesh.Rhino/README.md

 ![async mode](https://raw.githubusercontent.com/goswinr/Fesh.Rhino/main/Media/async.png)

-While the main Rhino Document is officially not thread safe, modifying the Rhino Document from a background thread is actually OK as long as there is only one thread doing it.<br>
+While the main Rhino Document is officially not thread-safe, modifying the Rhino Document from a background thread is actually OK as long as there is only one thread doing it.<br>
 The main reason to use this editor in async mode is to keep the Rhino UI and the Fesh UI responsive while doing long-running operations.

 The [Rhino.Scripting](https://github.com/goswinr/Rhino.Scripting) library can be used from any thread.<br>
-If running async it will automatically marshal all calls that affect the UI to the main Rhino UI thread and wait for switching back till completion on UI thread.
+If running async it will automatically marshal all calls that affect the UI to the main Rhino UI thread and wait for switching back until completion on the UI thread.

 ## Changelog
 See [CHANGELOG.md](https://github.com/goswinr/Fesh.Rhino/blob/main/CHANGELOG.md)